- Canary Islands

 Almost every time we have visited La Orotava up until now it has been pouring rain, but even so, we loved discovering the town and just walking up and down on its narrow streets.

 La Orotava is a town in the northern part of Tenerife, close to Puerto de la Cruz and less than 30 km away from the capital of Santa Cruz de Tenerife (the TF-5 motorway passes through the northern part of the city).

 We always rent a car for the duration of our stay whenever we are in Tenerife, so we always drove to La Orotava and we believe it's the fastest way to get there.

-If you come by car you have to know that parking may be difficult in the area, but there is a free parking for visitors right across the street from Casa de los Balcones.
+If you come by car, you have to know that parking may be difficult in the area, but there is free parking for visitors right across the street from Casa de los Balcones.

 The house is a historic landmark and was built in 1632.
 The house features wooden balconies specific to the Canarian architecture, which you can see in the interior courtyard, where you can enter for free (even if you don't pay to visit the inside of the house).
 Inside you can see several works by the artist Eladia Machado.

 We always go to eat at guachinches in Tenerife whenever possible and this part of the island is filled with options.

 In La Orotava, we can recommend Guachinche La Casona, where we had a full meal for two with water and a beer for the price of 18 Euros.
 The food was great, the service friendly and they also have a beautiful view.

 Hijuela del Botanico is a public garden in La Orotava with many species of trees and flowers from all over the world, not just the Canaries.

 It is free to visit and it's like a small botanical garden.
 It's lovely at every time of the year, even during the winter months, when we usually come to visit.